Welcome to the culture book, the book about us at Thatsup!

 Freedom comes with responsibility

 Dolly topped the Billboard list with Working 9 to 5 in 1981.
-A couple of decades have past and many companies have, thankfully, started to abandon this mantra.
-Thatsup’s founder was not even around in 1981 and therefore it’s always been obvious that you adapt you work times around what suits you.
+A couple of decades have passed and many companies have, thankfully, started to abandon this mantra.
+Thatsup’s founder was not even around in 1981 and therefore it’s always been obvious that you adapt your work times around what suits you.
 Then we certainly have to take care of our jobs and work at least the amount of time that we get paid for.
 That speaks for itself.

 Even if you, just like everyone else here, work quite normal office hours, flexible working hours is a huge advantage.
 Take micro stress for example.
 If you start at 9 AM sharp every morning and someone tells you off if you arrive at 9:08 AM; what happens then if you miss the bus, oversleep an hour or are just a bit slow to start?
 You’ll definitely get a terrible start of the day.
 Stress is the devil’s invention.
 In addition someone has to tell you off – which is almost as horrible as actually being told off.
 Lose-lose.
 Another example could be if you have to do an errand; maybe go to the dentist or just buy a birthday present for someone.
 Should you then have to be nervous and go to someone and ask for permission, or even worse, not be allowed to do it?
 There are lots of advantages with flexible working hours.
 We probably don’t have to list them for you.